 Their goal was to determine the role of different sensory cues emitted by humans, such as body odor, heat, and carbon dioxide (CO2), in guiding mosquito host-seeking behavior.

-The study disproved old theories that suggested heat and visual cues alone are sufficient to attract African malaria mosquito.
+The study disproved old theories that suggested heat and visual cues alone are sufficient to attract African malaria mosquitoes.

 Instead, the researchers found that mosquitoes require a combination of CO2 and whole-body odor to exhibit long-range host-seeking behavior.
 The presence of CO2 and human body odor synergistically triggers landing behavior in mosquitoes, while heat and visual cues alone are not effective.